node-xyz/node-xyz.github.io/documentations/advance/configuration/index.md

 XYZ configurations can be set on 3 phases:

-  - [3] The default value: stored in [`Constants.js`](https://github.com/node-xyz/xyz-core/blob/master/src/Config/Constants.js#L26) file in `xyz-core`
+  - [3] The default value: stored in [`Constants.js`](https://github.com/node-xyz/xyz-core/blob/master/src/Config/Constants.js) file in `xyz-core`
-  - [2] `selfConf` and `systemConf` at runtime
+  - [2] `selfConf` and `systemConf` passed to the constructor of xyz-core at runtime
   - [1] via command line arguments

 and each of them have priorities indicated by `[x]` in the list.
-This means that whatever you pass in as **command line argument** will override `selfConf` and `Constants.js`.
+This means that whatever you pass in something as **command line argument** will override `selfConf` and `Constants.js`.
 Let's look at each them one by one:

 ### The default configuration: Constants.js

 Recall from the two simple services that we worked with in the getting started section.
-Let's luch one of them but this time, we are not going to pass any configuration to it:
+Let's lunch one of them but this time, we are not going to pass any configuration to it:

 ```
 let xyz = require('xyz-core')
 let mathMS = new xyz({
   selfConf: {},
-  systemConf: {nodes: []}
+  systemConf: {}
 })

 // register any services